KSP-KOS/KSLib/doc/lib_circle_nav.md

   * This equation will give you the initial bearing along the great circle path from point 1 to point 2.
 Not overly useful when run once but by repeatedly running this with your current position as point 1 you will get a continuously updating bearing along the shortest path to point 2.

+###circle_angular_distance

+args:
+ * A pair of ``GeoCoordinates``.

+returns:
+* the angle between two points on the surface of a sphere.
+This is mostly an internal function but can be used independently.

 ###circle_destination

 args: